 Children with autism spectrum disorder (ASD) and their families have rights to different kinds of financial support, often called funding entitlements.
 There are funding entitlements for children with ASD in early childhood, older childhood and the teenage years.

-You have to apply for funding entitlements – you don’t get access to them automatically when your child is diagnosed.
-It helps to be prepared to spend time talking on the phone, filling in forms and making appointments.
+You have to apply for funding entitlements – you don’t get them automatically when your child is diagnosed.
+Be prepared to spend time talking on the phone, filling in forms and making appointments.

 To get some funding entitlements, you need only to provide proof of your child’s ASD diagnosis.
 For other entitlements, you’ll need to explain why you or your child needs extra assistance.
 Some entitlements or services have only a limited amount of funding available, so you might be put on a waiting list.
 Different entitlements might have different conditions, so your child might qualify for support under one scheme, but not another.

-When you’ve successfully accessed funding entitlements, they might be:
+When you get your entitlements, they might be:

 paid directly to you, either as income support or as medical or health rebates.
 For example, you might qualify for special Medicare rebates